neoclide/coc-highlight/Readme.md

 # coc-highlight

-Provide default highlight for [coc.nvim](https://github.com/neoclide/coc.nvim), including document highlight (highlight of current document symbol) and colors highlight.
+Provide filetype irrelevant highlights to [coc.nvim](https://github.com/neoclide/coc.nvim), including document highlight (highlight of current document symbol) and color highlights.

 <img width="480" alt="Screen Shot 2019-07-01 at 9 11 33 AM" src="https://user-images.githubusercontent.com/251450/60405074-979ae080-9be0-11e9-8039-b9a48fd8b5ad.png">

+**Important** the implementation from version 2.0.0 have changed from language server to worker threads, and only changed lines are calculated for colors.

 ## Install